Nature is the most beautiful piece of Art

 Nature and wellbeing

-Going back to everyday life after a nature experience is always just as difficult for me.
-But then I remind myself that my everyday life is also nice and full of beautiful encounters and there is no reason to complain.
-And nature is there always, ready to receive me back whenever I want.
+Going back to everyday life after a nature experience is always a bit difficult for me.
+But then I remind myself that my everyday life is also nice and full of beautiful encounters so there is not really any reason to complain.
+And nature is always there, ready to receive me back whenever I want.

 Encounters with reindeer – with respect as I was visiting their living environment.